JanPoonthong/dotflies/learn.md

 provide its own, independent implementation of this interface.

 ### October 15, 2020

 Pygame:

     pygame.key.set_repeat(delay, interval) -> None

 When the keyboard repeat is enabled, keys that are held down will generate multiple pygame.KEYDOWN events.
-The dalay is the number of milliseconds before the first repeated pygame.KEYDOWN will be send.
+The delay is the number of milliseconds before the first repeated pygame.KEYDOWN will be send.
 After that another pygame.KEYDOWN will be send every interval milliseconds